helium/HIP/xxxx-validator-challenges.md

 IP) to enable the Light Hotspot to connect to the Challenger Validator.

-All Hotspots, upon receipt of a challenge notification, will send a request over GRPC to the Challenger Validator to check if they are the target.
+All Hotspots, upon receipt of a challenge notification, will send a request over gRPC to the Challenger Validator to check if they are the target.

 The request will be signed by the Challengee and also include the onion key hash it received from their Validator.
 The Challenger will verify the signature of